davisto/Arduino/libraries/README.md

+#Arduino Libraries
 Collection of necessary libraries needed in my projects.
-Unless stated they're not developed by me.
+Unless stated they're not developed by myself.